Phase Transitions for Sparse Random Sets Under Linear Forms: Subcritical Decay

-It follows from \eqref{eq:fast_decay_lower_bound_1} and a standard argument using Markov's inequality that asymptotically almost surely, the number we subtract to obtain the lower bound is negligible compared to $(Np)^h$.
-We conclude that this lower bound for $|L(A)|$ is asymptotically almost surely equivalent to $(Np)^h/\theta_L$, establishing Theorem \ref{thm:Z_linear_forms}(i).
+It follows from \eqref{eq:fast_decay_lower_bound_1} and Markov's inequality that asymptotically almost surely, the number we subtract to obtain the lower bound is negligible compared to $(Np)^h$.
+We conclude that this lower bound for $|L_{\neq}(A)|$ is asymptotically almost surely equivalent to $(Np)^h/|\Aut(L)|$, establishing \cref{thm:Z_linear_forms_i}.